Ki11erRabbit/website/content/lecture/learning_rust2.md

 ## Generics
 Rust supports generics or parametric polymorphism.
 This allows you to share code across different types.
+To add generics, you wrap a capitalized variable name (or often single letter) in angle brackets.
+Then that goes at the end of the name of the function, struct, or enum.
 Here is how you use generics for your functions datatypes, and methods.

 ```rust